christinebittle/OnlineStore/README.md

-# .NET Core MVC & ViewModels
+# .NET Core Authentication
-This example utilizes our services and dtos in the previous examples to organize and build webpages that facilitate content management.
-The Category Views are build using scaffolded code, where the Product Views are custom.
+This example utilizes the \[Authorize\] attribute to protect on the API and MVC views.

 ## To run this project
 - Tools > NuGet Package Manager > Package Manager Console
 - update-database
 - Tools > SQL Server Object Explorer > Database
 - Add Customer, Order records
-- Interact with Ordered Items, Products, Categories through webpages.
+- Interact with Ordered Items, Products, Categories through API
+- Confirm that Add, Delete, Update operations on Categories are blocked if not logged in
+- Create an account on the sample app
+- Use the network tab to monitor log in request (Look for Response Header: Set Cookie)
+- Use developer tools to see local storage / cookies
+- Observe new requests to the API after logging in
+- Notice the request headers include the same cookie, and Add, Delete, Update work
+- Try the same exercise with the MVC Category pages.

 ## Index of Examples
 1. [Core Entity Framework](https://github.com/christinebittle/CoreEntityFramework)